The Museum of Curiosity

 The Museum of Curiosity is a comedy talk show on BBC Radio 4 that was first broadcast on 20 February 2008.
-It is hosted by John Lloyd (Professor of Ignorance at the University of Buckingham, and later at Solent University).
-He acts as the head of the (fictional) titular museum, while a panel of three guests – typically a comedian, an author and an academic – each donate to the museum an 'object' that fascinates them.
+It is hosted by John Lloyd.
+He acts as the head of the fictional titular museum, while a panel of three guests – typically a comedian, an author and an academic – each donate to the museum an 'object' that fascinates them.
 The radio medium ensures that the suggested exhibits can be absolutely anything, limited only by the guests' imaginations.

 Each series has had a different co-host, under the title of curator of the museum.
 Bill Bailey acted as co-host of the programme in the first series, whilst Sean Lock, Jon Richardson, Dave Gorman, Jimmy Carr, Humphrey Ker, Phill Jupitus, Sarah Millican, Noel Fielding, Jo Brand, Romesh Ranganathan, Sally Phillips, Lee Mack, Bridget Christie, Alice Levine, Holly Walsh and Anna Ptaszynski have all assumed the role in later series.
 Gorman also stood in for Richardson for one episode of the third series, after Richardson was stranded due to the eruption of Eyjafjallajökull.
 Ker also functioned as a stand-in, this time for Jimmy Carr, when Carr was unable to attend one episode in series 5.

 The programme has often been compared to the television panel game QI.
 Both were co-created by Lloyd, several of the Museum's 'curators' and comic guests have appeared regularly on QI, and the QI Elves (QI's research team, who provide hosts Stephen Fry and Sandi Toksvig with live information as required during the programme) provide the research.
 As a result, some critics consider the radio show to be a spin-off of the TV programme, and some have further ventured that The Museum of Curiosity is not as good as its forerunner.
 Most reviews of The Museum of Curiosity, however, are positive.

+In May 2025 Lloyd confirmed that the show had been cancelled after 17 series and 106 episodes.